-Professional photographers have realised they are not just photographers but image makers.
+Professional photographers have realized they are not just photographers but image makers.
 The traditional skills of the photographer, which included darkroom work with chemicals and enlarging equipment have all vanished.
-Photographers have embraced the digital era,in fact it was required to enable them survive in today’s market.
+Photographers have embraced the digital era, in fact it was required of them to be able to survive in today’s market.

-The photographers now have easy access to moviemaking equipment.
-Most of the high-end professional SLR cameras also produce high quality video material. with social media placing a high value on video.
-It made economic sense for professional photographers to learn the video skills to enable them produce professional presentations.
+Nowadays, the photographers have easy access to moviemaking equipment; most of the high-end professional SLR cameras also produce high quality video material.
+With social media placing a high value on video, it made economic sense for professional photographers to learn the required videomaking skills to enable them produce professional quality videos.

-The FEP has a proven track record with its award system.
-For many years still photographers have been able to achieve European qualifications from the FEP.
-These qualifications have verified their skill levels and produced a common standard within the European union.
-The FEP is very jealous of the awards it offers and this has led to the FEP holding meetings of international photographers to assess candidates for the FEP awards.
+The FEP has proven to have a good track record with its award system.
+For many years the photographers have been able to achieve European qualifications from the FEP and these qualifications have verified their skills and produced a common standard within the Europe.
+The FEP is proud of its qualifications system for photographers and wants to now offer the same possibility for videographers.

 The three award levels offered by the FEP are described below